numbfall/faiz-hugo-cms/site/content/news/dastarkhuwaan-aata-flour-distribution.md

 ---
-title: "Dastarkhuwaan Aata (Flour) Distribution"
+title: Dastarkhuwaan Aata (Flour) Distribution
 date: 2019-04-24T20:45:33+05:00
 description: "Aata distribution to the janitorial staff of an institute by Dastsrkhuwaan lunch program, working under the umbrella of Faiz-e-Aam Welfare Trust."
 ---